 - I should be most grateful if anyone can provide photographs or portraits of people whose names appear in bold above, and who are not already illustrated.

 - As always, any additions or corrections to the account given above will be gratefully received and incorporated.

 Revision and acknowledgements

-This post was first published 9 June 2019.
+This post was first published 9 June 2019 and updated 19 October 2020.
 I am grateful to Gareth Hughes for drawing my attention to the 1801 design by Robert Mitchell which may have inspired the design for Wilkins' remodelling of The Grange.